mugnozzo/list-of-useful-tools/README.md

 ## languages
 ### general language resources
 #### free
 - [tatoeba](https://tatoeba.org/en/ "tatoeba") - A collection of sentences translated in multiple languages.
-You can contribute with new sentences or by reviewing existent ones
+You can contribute with new sentences or by reviewing existing ones
-- [dict.cc](https://www.dict.cc/ "dict.cc") - An online dictionary (from/to English and German to/from a lot of languages) mantained by everybody
+- [dict.cc](https://www.dict.cc/ "dict.cc") - An online dictionary (from/to English and German to/from a lot of languages) mantained by everybody (there is a forum too)
 - [refold] - a guide to language learning; refold explains a method to learn a foreign language from scratch to fluency
+- [word reference](https://www.wordreference.com/ "word reference") - An online dictionary (there is a forum too)
 #### paid (some are partially free)
 - [pimsleur] - a method/website/app to learn foreign languages by listening and repeating everyday conversation and focusing on pronunciation
 - [assimil] - a method/website with book and audio to learn foreign languages by listening/reading everyday conversation and doing exercises to fix in your mind the concepts present in the daily lessons